 What makes going through the engineering program at Saint Michael’s unique is that students are required to take classes that require them to think analytically in other areas besides math and science.
 This different way of thinking allows me to bring forth unique ideas at StingRay when the engineering team is trying to solve problems that arise during the design or testing process.
 This is necessary so that we as a company can continue pushing the boundaries of what is possible in the optics industry.

 Paul Jarvis '09

-While my mathematics education has not directly prepared/benefited me regarding my current position in my career, considering its high focus on biology and physiology, it has helped me with further understanding all of the mathematical/physical models of human physiology so that I can work through any numbers provided in lab tests or direct modeling such as of blood flow, etc. It has also helped me better understand the statistics and mathematical models used in the majority of research articles that we use when finding the new data about best treatments for the patients, so I feel that I can better understand the validity of the data presented in those articles better than some of my peers.
-Additionally, it will prepare me to better be able to work through such statistics in any of my own future research projects, including the one I am working on.
-Having the background in both biology and mathematics and SMC also causes a higher peak of interest when I see new developments in numerical models of different aspects of medicine, allowing me to focus on what the models are actually representing, rather than getting caught up in the "mess of numbers" as some of my former classmates put it.
+While my mathematics education has not directly prepared/benefited me regarding the clinical aspects of my current position, considering the high focus on biology and physiology, it has helped me with further understanding all of the mathematical/physical models of human physiology so that I can work through any numbers provided in lab tests or direct modeling such as of blood flow, etc. It has helped me better understand the statistics and mathematical models used in the majority of research articles that we use when finding the new data about best treatments for the patients, so I feel that I can better understand the validity of the data presented in those articles better than some of my peers.
+Additionally, it helps me to be a significant contributor to the statistical analysis in any of the local clinical research I'm involved in.
+Having the background in both biology and mathematics at SMC causes a higher peak of interest when I see new developments in numerical models of different aspects of medicine, allowing me to focus on what the models are actually representing, rather than getting caught up in the "mess of numbers" as some of my former medical school classmates put it.